le-martin/cascaded-unimodal-bandits/README.md

 ## License and Referencing
-This program is licensed under the MIT license.
+This program is licensed under the GPLv3 license.
 If you in any way use this code for research that results in publications, please cite our original article listed above.